-In other words, for the most part, churches and pastors are remaining SILENT on issues of witchcraft, magic, casting spells, talking to the dead, blood issues (vampirism) etc.
+In other words, for the most part, churches and pastors remain SILENT on issues of witchcraft, magic, casting spells, talking to the dead, blood issues (vampirism), etc.

-ACCORDING TO BARNA VERY FEW CHURCHES ARE TALKING ABOUT THIS, LEAVING OUR KIDS AND TEENS LEFT ALONE TO COME TO THEIR OWN CONCLUSIONS.
+ACCORDING TO BARNA, VERY FEW CHURCHES ARE TALKING ABOUT THIS, LEAVING OUR KIDS AND TEENS ALONE TO COME TO THEIR OWN CONCLUSIONS.

-Many of today’s youth pastors, having not been influenced/ taught against it, so they, as leaders, see nothing wrong with the dark magic clothed in the guise of entertainment, so there is no stop gap there for our teens.
+Many of today’s youth pastors have not been influenced/ taught against it, so they, as leaders, see nothing wrong with the dark magic clothed in the guise of entertainment, so there is no stopgap there for our teens.

-And only one-fifth of teens (21%) said they learned a lot about the supernatural world from their church.
+And only one-fifth of teens (21%) said they learned much about the supernatural world from their church.
 It is hard to fathom that church leaders would allow the vast majority of churched teens to go without significant input on this core dimension of faith.”

 At the same time, this year in 2018 Church, the website ChurchLeaders.com posted an articale saying, ”